Dasia haliana: Description

-Like other reptiles their taxonomic identification is based on scalation.
-They have a pointed snout and the distance of the nostril to tip is longer than the diameter of the eye.
+Like other reptiles its taxonomic identification is based on scalation.
+It has a pointed snout, and the distance from the nostril to the tip of the snout is longer than the diameter of the eye.
 The scales above the nostril are not in contact with each other and the fronto-nasal scale is equal in width and length.
 The prefrontals are large and are separated from another narrow frontal.
 The interparietal scale is variable in size and when large separates the parietals.
-There are a pair of nuchal (nape) scales, four scales above the eye with the second being largest and the first and second in contact with the frontal.
+There are a pair of nuchal (nape) scales.
+There are four scales above the eye with the second being largest and the first and second in contact with the frontal.
 There are 7 or 8 supraciliaries, with the first being longer than the others.
 There are two loreals which are longer than their height.
 The temporal scales are larger than the scales on the sides of the neck.
 The tympanum of the ear is sunken and is less than a fourth of the diameter of the eye.

-The dorsal scales have 3 or 5 blunt keels, two vertebral rows of scales are wider than the rest.
+The dorsal scales have 3 or 5 blunt keels, and the two vertebral rows of dorsal scales are wider than the rest.
 The tail tapers to a point and is as long as the head and body.
-The limbs are short, the toes are long with 17 or 18 lamellae (or plate like scales) beneath the fourth toe.
+The limbs are short, and the toes are long, with 17 or 18 lamellae (or plate like scales) beneath the fourth toe.
 The palms and soles have flat tubercles with larger ones on the heel, especially in the male.

-The colouration is yellowish-olive above, with broad black bands which are as wide as the space between them.
-There are 5 or 6 of these bands on the neck and body with a black mark on the occiput extending forward as streaks on top of the head.
+The colouration is yellowish-olive above, with broad black bands which are as wide as the spaces between them.
+There are 5 or 6 of these bands on the neck and body, with a black mark on the occiput extending forward as streaks on top of the head.
 There are two lateral stripes passing through the eye and nostril.
 The underside is yellow.

-Habitat and distribution
+Behaviour and geographic range

-This is the only arboreal skink in Sri Lanka.
-Known much from the dry zone of the country, including Pallegama, Dambulla, Polonnaruwa, Bakamuna, Horana, Anuradhapura, Palatupana, Gampaha and Jaffna.
+D. haliana is the only arboreal skink in Sri Lanka.
+It is known much from the dry zone of the country, including Pallegama, Dambulla, Polonnaruwa, Bakamuna, Horana, Anuradhapura, Palatupana, Gampaha and Jaffna.
 It was also reported from southern India but the species that occurs there was found to be different and given the name of Dasia johnsinghi.

+Habitat

+The preferred natural habitat of D. halianus is forest, at altitudes of 450–1,200 m.

 Ecology

-Confined to the dry zone plains, where they are found on large trees, occupying tree holes as refuge.
+D. haliana is confined to the dry and intermediate zones of the island of Sri Lanka, where it is found on large vine-covered trees, occupying tree holes as refuge.

 Reproduction

-Copulation is known in late January and 2 eggs are produced in early March.
+D. haliana is oviparous.
+Clutch size is two eggs.
+Copulation is known in late January, and eggs are laid in early March.